engineering-collaboration/book/docs/book/introduction/README.md

 This book covers a lot of ground, and not all of it is confined within an engineering frustum.
 When reading this book, we consider how the practices described within can be used in tandem with departments outside of engineering.
 We might improve the efficiency of our communication channels within our iteration process.

-This book does not include source code, does not advocate for any particular tech stack, and does not assume the use of any tool or platform (~*~ *The anatomy of a code change* requires experience with version control).
+This book does not include source code, does not advocate for any particular tech stack, and does not assume the use of any tool or platform (~*~ *The Anatomy of a Code Change* requires experience with version control).

 ### This is not a Step-by-step Guide